 - Bluetooth: BT 2.1 built in

 - Modem: optional v.92 56k external USB modem

 - ExpressCard/34 slots: 0

 - size: 8.94 x 12.78 x 0.95″ (241 x 325 x 22.7 mm)

 - AC adapter: 60W MagSafe

-* Although Apple officially supports 4 GB of RAM, users early on discovered that 6 GB worked reliably without issues, and while 8 GB could be installed, if any app used more than 6 GB, there were significant slowdowns.
-The Unibody MacBook will reliably support 8 GB only with the later version of EFI Firmware Update 1.4 (or newer) installed and Mac OS X 10.6.6. or newer.
+* Although Apple officially supports 4 GB of RAM, users early on discovered that 6 GB worked reliably without issues, and while 8 GB could be installed, if any single app used more than 6 GB, there were significant slowdowns.
+The Unibody MacBook will reliably support 8 GB only with the later version of EFI Firmware Update 1.4 (or newer) installed and Mac OS X 10.6.6 or newer.
 See Firmware Update Supports 8 GB in Unibody MacBook and Late 2008 15″ MacBook Pro for more information.

 - The June 2009 13″ MacBook Pro value equation, Dan Knight, Mac Musings, 2009.06.11.
 The new 13″ MacBook Pro has a lot to offer over the discontinued Unibody MacBook, but where’s the best value?